 Step 4.
 Play the first section of the song and tap Stop when you are done.
 You can save yourself some time and effort if the section you recorded is a repeated riﬀ or ostinato as you can loop or copy/paste it as much as you like.

 Step 5.
-You can listen to the recorded section by moving the Playhead to start of section and if you don’t like what you hear, you can always tap Undo.
+You can listen to the recorded section by moving the PlayHead to start of the section and if you don’t like what you hear, you can always tap Undo.

 Recording for New Section